Tristan971/kmdah/README.md

    a.
 Create a [ServiceAccount](docs/examples/kubernetes/serviceaccount.yml).

    b.
 Grant this ServiceAccount the [RBAC permissions](docs/examples/kubernetes/rbac.yml) to `UPDATE` (and optionally `CREATE`) the Secret resource.
-This might require editing the RBAC or pre-creating the Secret with the [sample fake cert resource](docs/examples/kubernetes/initial-tls-secret.yaml) depending on your cluster's RBAC configuration.
+This might require editing the RBAC manifests or pre-creating the Secret with the [sample fake cert resource](docs/examples/kubernetes/initial-tls-secret.yaml) depending on your cluster's RBAC configuration.